Kanchenjunga Base Camp Trek

 Eligibility

-There is no strict age limit.
-However, we recommend that all participants be in good physical condition, mentally prepared, and capable of handling long walks for 6-7 hours daily and in high-altitude conditions.
+No, there is no age restriction for the Kanchenjunga Base Camp Trek in Nepal, but you must be physically fit.
+We recommend that all participants be in good physical condition, mentally prepared, and capable of handling long walks for 6-7 hours daily and in high-altitude conditions.

 Even though trekking experience isn't mandatory—focus on your health, physical fitness, packing essentials, understanding weather conditions, and mental readiness.